 Anti-theft: RFID tags are used at item level to prevent theft along the supply chain or at the point of sale.
 This takes the form of electronic article surveillance devices (EAS), which are installed at the perimeter of a controlled area.
 Recently the RFID and EAS functions have been combined within a single tag.
 This informs the shop keeper about which items are being stolen and has a significant impact on the cost/benefit analysis.

+Note: some data available about growth of reader sales

 It is predicted that the use of RFID in Europe will grow dramatically over the next 15 years.
 As the commercial benefits of RFID become more widely recognized, the technology will be adopted by many new industries.
 Some of these applications will require improvements to existing RFID performance.
 Typical examples include greater reading range, improved reading performance, faster data rates and the use of sensors (e.g. temperature, pressure, etc.) within tags.
 These requirements can only be met by the provision of additional spectrum.